trizin/NFT-Marketplace-on-Avalanche/README.md

 ## Polishing the buttons

-We should hide the button if the button is not in function.
+If the button is not functional we should hide it.
 For instance, the `Withdraw Funds` button is visible to all users; however, only the auction creator can call it when the auction is over.
 Thus, we must only make it visible if the auction is over and the user is the auction creator.

-We will do some controls for each button and hide the button if the user is not able to call the function.
+We will do some checks for each button and hide the button if the user is not able to call the function.

 Please note that our contract already blocks the other users from calling `Withdraw Funds` function.
 Someone can call any external function of a contract, even if it's hidden on the web page.
 It is crucial to make the checks within the contract code.